uh-waterfountain/uh-waterfountain.github.io/index.md

 ## Development History

-### Milestone 1: Mockup development
+### Milestone 1: Mockup Development
 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.

-Milestone 1 was managed using [UH Water Fountain Github Project Board M1:](https://github.com/uh-waterfountain/uh-waterfountain/projects/2)
+Milestone 1 was managed using [UH Water Fountain Github Project Board M1](https://github.com/uh-waterfountain/uh-waterfountain/projects/2)

 ### Milestone 2
-Milestone 2 is currently being managed using [UH Water Fountain Github Project Board M2:](https://github.com/uh-waterfountain/uh-waterfountain/projects/3)
+Milestone 2 is currently being managed using [UH Water Fountain Github Project Board M2](https://github.com/uh-waterfountain/uh-waterfountain/projects/3)

 ## Contact Us
 * [Bryson Yuen](https://github.com/brysonsy)